EDUCBA Logo

 END

-- schema_name: schema_name here corresponds to the name of the schema where the new update trigger will be created.
-Schema name is completely an option and hence can be ignored.
+• schema_name: schema_name here corresponds to the schema’s name where the new update trigger will be created.
 When we do not mention schema_name, the trigger gets created on the current or default schema.

-- SQL statements: SQL statements are a set of SQL operations that form the body of an UPDATE trigger.
-These statements are performed just before or after (based on specification) the trigger.
+• SQL statements: SQL statements are a set of SQL operations that form the body of an UPDATE trigger.

 Having discussed the syntax and parameters used for creating UPDATE triggers in SQL, let us try a few examples to understand it in great detail.